isaiahsaclayan/S25-38/README.md

 ## How to Use the Transpiler
 1. Launch the program.
 2. Click `Conversion Settings` to select the desired printer.
-3. Click `Printer Parameters` to set any desired parameters to be included in the output.name of the generated transpiled file.
+3. Click `Printer Parameters` to set any desired parameters to be included in the output.
 4. Click `Select Import File` to select a file to transpile.
-5. Click `Set Export Destination` to select the directory and
+5. Click `Set Export Destination` to select the directory and name of the generated transpiled file.
 6. Click `Start Conversion`.
 7. Observe the status window for any errors and feedback during the conversion process.
 8. If successful, view obtained transpiled file in the previously selected directory in step 3.